raghabendra-dash/CRUD-TASK-MANAGER/README.md

   - **Update**: Edit task details or mark tasks as complete.
   - **Delete**: Remove tasks from the list.

   ##_Note: User can not edit or delete static fallback data for security.
-User can only edit or delete his own tasks._##
+User can only edit or delete his own tasks after connecting DB._##

 - **User Interface**: